2015–16 NHL season: Rule changes

+Entry draft

+The 2015 NHL entry draft was held on June 26–27, 2015, at the BB&T Center in Sunrise, Florida.
+Connor McDavid was selected first overall by the Edmonton Oilers.

 Expansion bids

 For the second time since 2000, the league ended a moratorium on potential expansion teams and began accepting bids for potential expansion teams that, if approved, would begin play in the 2017–18 season.
 During the 2015 offseason, two ownership groups offered bids: Quebecor, which planned on reviving the Quebec Nordiques at a new arena in Quebec City, Quebec, and Bill Foley's Black Knight Sports & Entertainment, which intended to place an expansion team at a new arena in Las Vegas, Nevada.
 The league concluded the vetting process on September 4, 2015, with a final decision to follow in June 2016.